 - 1. Be capable of implementation and enforceable under URIM's BMS & specifically under the existing IS&BCP. - 2.
 Be appropriately concise & easy enough to be understood by all relevant Stakeholders (Staff, Partners, Clients, Auditors, etc). - 3.
 Balance essential data protection with necessary operational productivity - 4.
-Fulfil its Purpose as outlined above - 5.
-Facilitate and ensure adherence to GDPR and other prevailing legislation, as well as conformance to Contractual Service expectations, specified by individual Clients.
+Fulfil its Purpose as outlined above - Facilitate and ensure adherence to UK-GDPR, EU-USA 'Standard Contractual Clauses' legal provisions and other prevailing legislation, as well as conformance to Contractual Service expectations, specified by individual Clients.